apache/arrow/docs/source/python/parquet.rst

 :func:`~pyarrow.parquet.write_table` or :class:`~pyarrow.parquet.ParquetWriter`,
 the ``metadata_collector`` keyword can also be used to collect the FileMetaData of the written files.
-In this case, you need to ensure to set the file path contained in the row group metadata yourself before combining the metadata:
+In this case, you need to ensure to set the file path contained in the row group metadata yourself before combining the metadata, and the schemas of all different files and collected FileMetaData objects should be the same:

 .. code-block:: python